missrr87/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. how to write the result of a command into a file
 9. how to duplicate last line of a file
 10. how to delete a specific file type and name
+11. how to count directories and subdirectories in the current directory